romain-h/php-developer-assessment/README.md

 1. Please fork this repository before you start the assessment.

-3. You will need to provide your own Twitter and Facebook apps for authentication.
+3. You will need to provide your own Twitter app for authentication.

 Good luck!